PolicyPuma4/StartStartpage/README.md

-# startstartpage
+# StartStartpage
-Redirects searches with bangs to DuckDuckGo otherwise searches Startpage
+Redirects searches with bangs to DuckDuckGo otherwise redirects to Startpage